 - The annual fee for the Big Stone coal-fired power plant will increase from $220,000 to $238,000.
 The Big Stone coal-fired power plant will not be subject to emissions fees in item 1 and 2 above.

 - An annual fee increase based on the Consumer Price Index as allowed under SDCL 34A-1-58 but only if the fee reserve in the previous fiscal year is less than or equal to $50,000.
 The annual fee increase is proposed to start in state fiscal year 2020.

 The above proposed changes do not impact the air fees paid by ethonol plants.
-DENR is requesting initial input on the proposed draft changes prior to beginning the formal rulemaking process.
-Attached is a copy of the draft revisions for initial review and comments.
-In the Appendix of the document, the words that have red and overstrikes represent deletions and blue, bold and underlined represent additions.
-Please send any comments on the proposed draft changes to Kyrik Rombough either by email at Kyrik.Rombough@state.sd.us or by mail at the following address by August 4, 2017.
+DENR has scheduled a hearing on October 18, 2017, in front of Steven Pirner, Secretary of the Department of Environment and Natural Resources to consider the proposed changes.
+Attached is a copy of the proposed changes and a copy of the public notice.
+Please send any comments on the proposed changes to Kyrik Rombough online, by email at Kyrik.Rombough@state.sd.us, or by mail at the following address by October 30, 2017.